 Also, when looking at different pricing tiers for the most popular DAWs, don’t immediately go for the top-tier choices.
-Music-making apps often have a massive number of features, but you probably don’t need all of them.
+Music-making apps often have many features, but you probably don’t need all of them.
 List the capabilities that suit your needs, related to the type of music you want to make, and purchase an app accordingly.

-Lastly, a hugely important aspect not to lose sight of when choosing music production software is your genre preference.
+Lastly, your genre preference is a hugely important aspect not to lose sight of when choosing music production software.
 Hip-hop, EDM, pop, and rock have vastly different production needs.
 While it’s rare for music recording software to be highly specialized for a certain genre, some software is just better adapted for some types of music.

-While all of the DAWs we’ve reviewed here are suitable for beginners in one way or another, Apple’s GarageBand is widely considered to be the easiest to use.
+While all of the DAWs we’ve reviewed here are suitable for beginners in one way or another, Apple’s GarageBand and Logic Pro are widely considered the easiest to use.

-The most powerful music production programs currently are Cubase 11 and Ableton, based solely on the number of features included.
+Currently, the most powerful music production programs are Cubase 11 and Ableton, based solely on the number of features included.
 However, other programs might be more suitable for specific genres.